-In your first year you’ll spend a third of your time being introduced to the key concepts, approaches and methods of your Major Subject.
-You’ll also choose three optional modules from the Topic areas, and take a core module on the Liberal Arts approach which teaches you skills of cross-disciplinary enquiry and how to communicate effectively with diverse audiences.
+You’ll spend a third of your time being introduced to the key concepts, approaches and methods of your major subject.
+You’ll also choose three optional modules from the topic areas and take a compulsory module on the liberal arts approach.
+This will teach you skills of cross-disciplinary enquiry and how to communicate effectively with diverse audiences.

 Read more about Liberal Arts majors

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Introducing Liberal Arts (20 credits) - This module aims to introduce students to the idea of inter-disciplinary study, and to explore its fruitfulness; consider various ideals of personal and intellectual formation and their relation to different visions of the nature of a worthwhile human life; and examine theories and practices of rhetoric and communication, and their relevance for different audiences.

 Student Research Partnerships (20 credits) - This module provides you with the opportunity to get involved in the latest research in the Faculty of Arts, Humanities and Cultures.
 By working closely with an academic member of staff and a group of fellow students in a project directly related to ongoing research in the faculty, you’ll have the chance to undertake research tasks negotiated with your project leader in a structured format and learn how research works as well as creating new knowledge.